Back to Blog

 As a freelancer, the more organized you are, the more at peace you will feel in your day-to-day life.

-From sending outreach emails, to applying on marketplaces, to generating invoices, following up with clients, and delivering and reporting on results, it can be tough to bring everything into one centralized place.
+From sending outreach emails, to sending marketing proposals, to applying on marketplaces, to generating invoices, following up with clients, and delivering and reporting on results, it can be tough to bring everything into one centralized place.

 Here’s what a general freelancing stack could look like: